 African termite alates for food

-In Southern Africa, both Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a certain area usually once a year.
-These alates are winged termites, which are kept by termite workers within certain chambers in the mound.
+In Southern Africa, Harvester termite alates (Hodotermes spp.) and Mound-building termite alates (Macrotermes spp.) swarm within a specific area usually once a year.
+These alates are winged termites, which termite workers keep within certain chambers in the mound.
 They represent both sexes and are released by the working termites after rains.
 The release is either at one go or staggered in more batches.
 What and how exactly this release(s) is(are) triggered is still unknown to science.

 Termite alates swarming

-After settling to the ground, females will lift their abdomen and release traces of pheromones, which attract males.
-Therefore, often more males will follow one female.
-One male will succeed in moving with the female to a batch of wet ground.
-There they dig an about 2,5 cm / 1’’ deep hole, which they close immediately and start breeding a new colony.
+After settling to the ground, females lift their abdomens and release traces of pheromones, which attract males.
+Therefore, often, more males follow one female.
+One male succeeds in moving with the female to a batch of wet ground.
+There, they dig an about 2.5 cm / 1’’ deep hole, which they close immediately and start breeding a new colony.

 Nutritional value of termite alates

-In Venezuela, measurements of the nutritional value of termite alates were taken, which resulted in a value of 6,88 kcal/g dry mass.
+In Venezuela, termite alates’ nutritional value was measured, resulting in a 6,88 kcal/g dry mass value.
 See this link.

 Catching of termite alates and preparation by roasting

-The man was for a long time also one of the top predators.
-Nowadays, however, eating insects is not én vogue anymore and only the older generation in many African countries recalls their childhood feasts.
-At a sudden swarming outbreak, Mrs. Ampfarisaho (Ampfi) Tshitangomo of Venda cultural descent showed us, how these swarming termite alates were consumed in her village.
+For a long time, man was also one of the top predators.
+However, eating insects is not én vogue; only the older generation in many African countries recalls their childhood feasts.
+During a sudden swarming outbreak, Mrs. Ampfarisaho (Ampfi) Tshitangomo, of Venda descent, showed us how these swarming termite larvae were consumed in her village.

 Catching termites singly is quite a work.
-Better to find the holes where the swarm is emerging from and scooping them up with both cupped hands is easier.
-After having a handful in hand, they should be thrown into a bowl with water.
-Due to the high surface tension of the wings in the water, they are not able to fly away anymore.
+It is better to find the holes from which the swarm is emerging, and scooping them up with both cupped hands is more effortless.
+After having a handful, they should be thrown into a bowl with water.
+Due to the high surface tension of the wings in the water, they cannot fly away anymore.

 Eating roasted termites

-Thereafter the big feast is on.
-Roasted termite bodies taste very pleasantly like roasted peanuts – and they even have a similar addiction factor to peanuts have got.
-It’s really difficult to stop eating them.
-All of us – also my wife and daughter – liked them a lot.
-Mrs. Ampfi rolled her eyes in remembrance of her time at home and the lodge cook laughed silently because he was eating and preparing them for himself, whenever the opportunity arose.
+After that, the big feast is on.
+Roasted termite bodies taste very pleasantly like roasted peanuts—and they even have a similar addiction factor to peanuts.
+It’s challenging to stop eating them.
+All of us—my wife, daughter and I—greatly liked them.
+Mrs. Ampfi rolled her eyes in remembrance of her time at home, and the lodge cook laughed silently because he was eating and preparing them for himself whenever the opportunity arose.

 For comparison, I also ate raw and live termite alates.
 They tasted fresh and sweet and were not bitter or had any off-putting taste.